OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ![First Install Screen](./images/gui_install/OGI.png)

 When the installer starts, the first screen you will see is the welcome page.
-When ready to begin, click _Next_.
+When ready to begin the installation, click _Next_.

 ![Disk Menu](./images/gui_install/SIL.png)